 Check out my review to learn more about Crypto.com, or head over to their site.Crypto.com ExchangeCrypto.com Review

 Gemini is a well-established and reputable cryptocurrency exchange that’s now available to UK residents.

-It was established in 2014 by the Cameron and Tyler Winklevoss (i.e., the Winklevoss twins).
-And although this US-based cryptocurrency exchange has been available for some time in the US, they’ve only been available to UK residents since September 2020.
+It was established in 2014 by Cameron and Tyler Winklevoss (i.e., the Winklevoss twins).
+And although this US-based cryptocurrency exchange has been available for some time in the United States, it’s only been available to UK residents since September 2020.

 They’ve recently won a few awards too.

 However, the trading volume on Gemini is lower than alternatives like Coinbase Pro and Kraken (about 5-10 times less according to Messari).
-Given it’s been around nearly as long as both these places, I’m quite surprised by how much less trading volume it has.
+Given it’s been around nearly as long as both these places, I’m quite surprised by this.

 You can deposit GBP into Gemini using a UK bank transfer (via Faster Payments) for free.
 Just like other cryptocurrency exchanges I’ve mentioned, deposits should be credited within a few hours – but the first one you make could take a little longer.